Connect with others who understand.

 Next Steps After DMD Diagnosis

-Coping with a loved one’s DMD diagnosis can feel overwhelming, but advancements in care have greatly improved treatment options and quality of life.
+Coping with a loved one’s DMD diagnosis can feel overwhelming, but advances in care have greatly improved treatments and quality of life.
 Your care team will guide you through treatment options, medications, physical therapy, and assistive mobility devices, such as wheelchairs.

 It’s natural to feel stressed, anxious, or even overwhelmed after a diagnosis.
 Many parents and caregivers of children with DMD experience emotional challenges, including anxiety or depression.
 Remember, you are not alone — seeking mental health support or connecting with others in DMD support groups can provide encouragement and guidance.
 Taking care of your emotional well-being can also help you better support your child.

-Have you noticed Gower’s sign in your child?
+Have you noticed Gowers’ sign in your child?
 What are some questions you have for other families and caregivers?
-Share your experiences in the comments below or on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.